nfepb/WatchIt-Django-App-PP4/README.md

 * Further improve the style throughout the website to allow an even better user experience.
 Better responsive page and pagination.

+#### Search functionality througout the website

+* To allow improved navigation, users should be able to search for movies from anywhere, not only in moviebox.

 [Back to top](<#watchit---project-portfolio-4>)
 ---